-In its tenth season, "Grey's Anatomy" continues to be hailed by audiences and critics.
-For her work on the series, Rhimes received the 2007 Television Producer of the Year by the Producers Guild of America, the 2007 Golden Globe for Outstanding Television Drama, the 2007 Lucy Award for Excellence in Television from Women in Film, consecutive wins from 2007-2011 for the NAACP Image Award for Outstanding Writing in a Dramatic Series, as well as five wins for Outstanding Drama Series, the 2006 Writers Guild Award for Best New Series, in addition to Emmy nominations for Outstanding Drama Series and Writing for a Drama Series.
-For "Scandal" Rhimes was the 2013 winner of the NAACP Image Award for Outstanding Drama Series and received a nomination for Outstanding Writing for a Drama Series.
-She was the recipient of the 2012 GLAAD Golden Gate Award, 2010 RAINN Hope Award, and was a 2009 GLSEN Respect Awards Honoree.
-Additionally, for "Private Practice," Rhimes received the Television Academy Honors Award in 2010 and 2011 as well as the Prism Award for Outstanding Writing for a Drama Series in 2011.
-She has twice been included in TIME Magazine's 100 list of the most influential people.
+Entering its eleventh season, "Grey's Anatomy" continues to be hailed by audiences and critics.
+For her work on the series, Rhimes received the 2007 Television Producer of the Year by the Producers Guild of America, the 2007 Golden Globe for Outstanding Television Drama, the 2007 Lucy Award for Excellence in Television from Women in Film, the consecutive wins from 2007-2011 for the NAACP Image Award for Outstanding Writing in a Dramatic Series as well as five wins for Outstanding Drama Series, the 2006 Writers Guild Award for Best New Series, in addition to Emmy nominations for Outstanding Drama Series and Writing for a Drama Series.
+For "Scandal," Rhimes was the 2013 winner of the AFI Award, Peabody Award and NAACP Image Award for Outstanding Drama Series as well as received a nomination for Outstanding Writing for a Drama Series.
+Rhimes was the recipient of the 2012 GLAAD Golden Gate Award, 2010 RAINN Hope Award and a 2009 GLSEN Respect Awards Honoree.
+Additionally for "Private Practice," Rhimes received the Television Academy Honors award in 2010 and 2011 as well as the Prism Award for Outstanding Writing for a Drama Series in 2011.

 Aside from her success with network television, Rhimes wrote the feature film "Princess Diaries 2: A Royal Engagement," released in August 2004 by Disney.
-In addition her original script, "Crossroads," was released in 2002 by Paramount.
+Additionally, her original script, "Crossroads," was released in 2002 by Paramount.
 She also co-wrote "Introducing Dorothy Dandridge," produced by HBO and nominated for numerous awards, and for which Halle Berry won a Golden Globe and an Emmy for Best Actress in a miniseries for her portrayal of Dandridge.
-In 2004 Rhimes created her production company Shondaland.
+In 2004, Rhimes created her production company Shondaland.

 BETSY BEERS, executive producer

-Before her exclusive foray into television, Beers was President of the Mark Gordon Company.
-While there, she oversaw the development and production of its feature film and television ventures, including the development of "Grey's Anatomy."
-Additionally, she produced the feature films "The Hoax," starring Richard Gere, and "Casanova," starring Heath Ledger; both films were directed by Lasse Hallström.
+Before her exclusive foray into television, Ms. Beers was President of the Mark Gordon Company.
+While there, she oversaw the development and production of its feature film and television projects, including the development of "Grey's Anatomy."
+Additionally, Ms. Beers produced the feature films "The Hoax," starring Richard Gere, and "Casanova," starring Heath Ledger; both films were directed by Lasse Hallström.

-Previously Beers was President of director Mike Newell's Dogstar Films, where she produced the films "200 Cigarettes," starring a stellar young cast that included Ben Affleck, Dave Chapelle and Kate Hudson, and "Best Laid Plans," with Reese Witherspoon.
-She also developed such films as the cult movie "High Fidelity," directed by Stephen Frears and starring John Cusack, as well as "Pushing Tin," starring Billy Bob Thornton, Cate Blanchett and Angelina Jolie, and also served as executive producer on the movies "Safe Passage," with Susan Sarandon, and "Witchhunt," starring Dennis Hopper, with producer Gale Ann Hurd.
+Previously, Ms. Beers was President of director Mike Newell's Dogstar Films, where she produced the films "200 Cigarettes," starring a stellar young cast including Ben Affleck, Dave Chappelle, and Kate Hudson, and "Best Laid Plans," starring Reese Witherspoon.
+She also developed such films as the cult movie "High Fidelity," directed by Stephen Frears and starring John Cusack, as well as "Pushing Tin," starring Billy Bob Thornton, Cate Blanchett, and Angelina Jolie.
+She also served as Executive Producer on the movies "Safe Passage," starring Susan Sarandon, and "Witchhunt," starring Dennis Hopper, with producer Gale Ann Hurd.

 MARK GORDON, executive producer